 Since both the pie dough and cranberry filling have to chill, I recommend making them the night before you want to assemble the hand pies.
 Then the next day you just have to roll out the dough, assemble, and bake!

-Both the dough and the filling can be stored in the fridge for up to 3 days.
+Both the dough and the cranberry filling can be made up to 3 days in advance and stored in the fridge before assembling the hand pies.

-If you make these cranberry hand pies, please leave us a star rating at the bottom of the page!
+If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
-Happy baking!
+And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 Ingredients